64kramsystem/openscripts/README.md

-# OpenScripts #
+# OpenScripts

-`OS` is a collection of some of my scripts for personal use:
+OpenScripts is a collection of some of my scripts for personal use:

 - concurrency
   - `interruptible_job_scheduler.rb`: a scheduler for interruptible process-based job(s)